sominsong/NIMOS/README.md

     - You can test the application with the following command (The options that can be tested vary from application to application):

+    > **Do not panic if the `rm: cannot remove '/var/log/strace-docker/*-*-*': No such file or directory` output statement is printed during this process!
+This statement is added so that there is no residual log file. **

         ```
         ./run.sh -B -e [mongodb|mysql|httpd|nginx|redis|mariadb|node|tomcat]
         or